TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

 ## 4) Plot real-time heatmap on VScode
 * On VScode create a new file.
 On the top left corner clock on `file >> New Text File` (choose python), use the file provided in this repository called `RT_heatmap_serial.py`.
-*save the file in the desired location ad the run it by clicking the triangle shaped button on the top right side.
+* Save the file in the desired location ad the run it by clicking the triangle shaped button on the top right side.
 You should see something like this:
 <img width="1102" height="691" alt="heatmap_python" src="https://github.com/user-attachments/assets/a9a9f6ae-acb7-4677-9189-cf03deffa437" />

 ## ESP32 and MLX90640 wiring